Tears well as Gemma McCaw talks of family at Life Education Breakfast

 "Healthy is an outfit that looks different on everyone."

-McCaw prompted tears from the audience when she was asked who her role model was and replied her family.
+McCaw prompted a few tears from the audience when she was asked who her role models were.

-She said she looked at her family "and if I can be like them, I'm on the right track".
+The former Black Stick who won 246 caps said she is inspired by her family - "and if I can be like them, I'm on the right track".

 "I take lessons from everybody, I take inspiration from each person I meet."

-McCaw, who attended with her mother and nana, said family was important to both her and husband former All Black captain Richie McCaw.
+McCaw, who attended with her mother and grandmother, said family was important to both her and her husband, former All Blacks skipper Richie McCaw.

+The breakfast was held to raise money and awareness for Life Education Trust.

-McCaw grew up in Tauranga and fondly remembered Life Education classes and its mascot Harold the Giraffe at Tauranga Intermediate school, where her mother now taught.
+McCaw grew up in Tauranga and fondly remembered Life Education classes and its mascot Harold the Giraffe at Tauranga Intermediate school, where her mother now teaches.